 University of Oxford, DPhil/PhD 2016, MSc.
 2010: I completed my doctorate at the Oxford Internet Institute (2010-2015) after previously earning my Master of Science at the same department (2009-2010).
 My Master’s thesis on analyzing cross-language information sharing between bloggers earned distinction.
 My doctoral research focused more broadly on how platform design and social factors affect the amount of information shared between speakers of different languages on user-generated content platforms.

 Eckerd College, BSc.
 2008: I graduated summa cum laude with a Bachelors of Science and majors in Computer Science, Spanish, and Mathematics with minors in Law & Justice and Computational Science (2004-2008).
 My cumulative GPA was 4.0 on a scale of 4.0.

-Senior Research Fellow, 2018-present: I analyze structured and unstructured large-scale data in order to answer social science and computer science research questions at the Oxford Internet Institute, University of Oxford.
+Associate Professor (2020–present) and Senior Research Fellow (2018–present): I analyze structured and unstructured large-scale data in order to answer social science and computer science research questions at the Oxford Internet Institute, University of Oxford.
 I supervise postgraduate students and postdoctoral researchers, develop and execute my own independent research, teach postgraduate students, and publish in top-tier computer science conferences and social science journals.

-JET Program Language Instructor, 2008-2009: My interest in leveraging technology for education took me to Japan for a one year program where I worked at the Okinawa Prefectural Education Center with public school teachers to develop English immersion curricula and with IT professionals to deliver continuing education training through the Internet to staff members living on outlying islands.
+JET Program Instructor (2008–2009): My interest in leveraging technology for education took me to Japan for a one year program where I worked at the Okinawa Prefectural Education Center with public school teachers to develop English immersion curricula and with IT professionals to deliver continuing education training through the Internet to staff members living on outlying islands.
 Additionally, I was responsible for maintaining a 20-person computer laboratory.